 Troubleshooting and repairing an ice maker are jobs that do-it-yourselfers can handle with a little bit of guidance.

-The most common problems that occur with an ice maker are a failure to make ice, a failure to stop making ice, and the unit freezing up altogether.
-We offer instructions on how to troubleshoot your ice maker and how to make ice maker repairs if one of these problems occurs, beginning with the most common problem—the ice maker failing to make ice.
+The most common problem that occurs with an ice maker is failing to make ice.
+Other problems include a failure to stop making ice, and the unit freezing up.
+Here you’ll find instructions on how to troubleshoot your ice maker and make ice maker repairs if one of these problems occurs.
+We begin with the most common problem—the ice maker failing to make ice.